 The Lord likens his disciples to “branches” who must “abide” in him, the true vine.
-This abiding is the only way we can draw whatever we need from him in order to “bear fruit” (as we have seen1, fruit-bearing is an often used metaphor for a Christ-honouring and God-pleasing life of faithfulness and good works).
+This abiding is the only way we can draw whatever we need from him in order to “bear fruit” (fruit-bearing is an often used metaphor for a Christ-honouring and God-pleasing life of faithfulness and good works).
 We cannot bear such fruit in our own strength (v.4).

-A true Christian, evidently, is someone who continues to abide in Christ, the true vine—and in whom Christ himself abides (v.5).
-A false Christian is distinguished as one who does not abide in Christ, and who doesn’t have Christ within him (compare also Romans 8:9).
+A true Christian, evidently, is someone who continues to abide in Christ, the true vine—and someone in whom Christ himself abides (v.5).
+A false Christian is distinguished as one who does not abide in Christ, and who doesn’t have Christ within him (compare also Romans 8.9).

-He appears to be abiding in Christ for a while—but is he really joined to him in the covenant of grace?
+- He appears to be abiding in Christ for a while—but is he really joined to Christ in the covenant of grace?

-He adheres to the church for a while—but is he a true member of the church?
-(To put it another way: is he actually a member of the “invisible Church”2 ?)
+- He adheres to the church for a while—but is he a true member of the church?
+(To put it another way: is he actually a member of the “invisible Church”?)1

 Calvinists answer “no” to all these questions, whereas those who deny God’s preservation of his saints answer “yes.”

 Christ’s in-grafted branches, his disciples, are they who learn his teachings (his “words,” v.7).